AdamPaternostro/Azure-Databricks-auto-sklearn/README.md

 # To clean up lots of libraries on your cluster
 - To cleanly install a Library
    - If you install a Databricks Library the defualt says "Install automatically on all clusters".
 This can cause issues like slow startup times and libraries failing to install properly due to conflicts.
+You should only install libraries on the clusters that you need them.
-   - To cleanly install a library, start a cluster, then install the library and check off the cluster.
+   - To cleanly install a library, start a cluster, then install the library and check-off the cluster.
 Do not use the "Install automatically on all clusters"

 - To clean up libraries
    - Go to each Cluster